Islamic Republic of Iran

 |Exports to Iran||Imports from Iran|

 Besides the promotion of scientific and academic relations, German as a foreign language is another focus of bilateral cultural relations.
-In 2012, approximately 6,100 students enrolled at all levels in the language courses offered by the German Language Institute in Tehran.
-Some 3,400 learners of German sat the Goethe Institute’s central examinations.
-In addition, the Institute offers Iranian teachers of German further-education courses and is training a new generation of teachers.
+In 2015, 8,500 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT) and more than 10,500 learners of German sat the Goethe Institute’s central examinations.
+In addition, the DSIT offers Iranian teachers of German further-education courses and is training a new generation of teachers.

 The German Embassy promotes the learning of German at school level by currently providing special support to seven Iranian schools that offer German.
 In this connection, an annual national German Language Olympics has been held in Iran since April 2014.